krestfield/docs/ezcert/issuing-a-certificate.md

 <img src=".\images\download_options_ss.png" style="zoom:67%;" />

 From here you can download other formats as well as the CSR if required
 Note: The PKCS#12, JKS and PEM options will only function whilst the key data is retained.
-This period is defined in the settings as the *Private Key Retention Period*
+This period is defined in the [settings](settings.html) as the *Private Key Retention Period*

-If this is set to 0 (zero), key data will not be retained though you will still be able to download the PKCS#12 file immediately following issuance
+If this is set to 0 (zero), key data will not be retained, though you will still be able to download the PKCS#12 file immediately following issuance

 ### From PowerShell

-Obtain the EzCERT powershell module from the krestfield website or github
+Obtain the EzCERT powershell module from the krestfield website or github.
+If unable to locate this, contact [support](mailto:support@krestfield.com)

 If you are running on windows and have installed EzCERT locally, the module will be able to detect the API URL.
 If not, create a file called